avinash201199/MemeGenerator/README.md

 3. Install node js -https://nodejs.org/en/download/ <br>
 4. Open project folder on Vscode and run command `npm install`  on terminal of vs code<br>
 5. Then run command `npm start`<br><br>
-6. The project will open on the browser on localhost:3000<br>
+6. The project will open on the browser with localhost:3000<br>

 The Project url - https://avinash201199.github.io/MemeGenerator/ <br>